ellman12/WingTechBot-Mk-2/Obsidian/WingTechBotMk2/Database/Reaction Tracker.md

 A significant expansion of the current karma and award system.
 This will track every reaction including karma and awards.

 ## To Do
-- [ ] Ensure we test all reaction events like "all reactions removed", message (bulk) deleted, etc.
 - [ ] Make sure reactions added to your own messages count AND that they don't count towards karma and the reactions totals

 ## Tables